DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Experiments

 \subsection{Analysis}

-\textbf{Effect of Duality:} We compare our model with a variant (\textbf{$-$Dual}) where we annotate pseudo labels in advance fix them and cut off classification losses through training.
-All other settings are retained to be the same.
-As depicted in Fig.~\ref{fig:dual}, since classification and generation share parameters, without optimizing the classifier and pseudo labels, the latent posterior would gradually shift such that the classification performance greatly drops.
+\paragraph{Effect of Duality:} We compare our model with a variant (\textbf{$-$Dual}) where we annotate pseudo labels in advance and cut off classification losses through self-training.
+As depicted in Fig.~\ref{fig:dual}, since classification and generation share parameters, without optimizing the classifier and pseudo labels, the learned distribution $q_{\theta}$ would gradually shift and thus the classification performance greatly drops.
 As a result, generation F1 reaches its maximum soon and stops increasing.
-On the other hand, thanks to the simultaneously optimized classifier, DuNST keeps improving classification, further distinguishing the posterior and thus enhancing controllability.
+On the other hand, thanks to the simultaneously optimized classifier, DuNST keeps improving classification and refining pseudo labels, further enhancing controllability.

+\paragraph{Number of pseudo text:} We also evaluate DuNST on varying numbers of pseudo text, keeping other settings unaltered.
+As shown in Fig.~\ref{fig:numpt}, DuNST performs the best with equal size of pseudo text and labeled data.
+More pseudo text brings too much noise, which hurts generation quality as the model learns more noise than semantics.
+Too less pseudo text makes the model lose exploration ability and thus fail to extend the learned distribution boundary.
+Therefore, we should find a suitable noise level to balance exploration and exploitation.

+\paragraph{Number of labeled data:} Besides, we also assess our model with \emph{varying numbers of labeled training instances} (with the same unlabeled data size) and observe consistent superiority to baseline models.
+Though all models benefit from more annotations, our DuNST could quickly learn from pseudo labels and text and thus achieve better performance with much less labeled data.
+Detailed analyses are described in Appendix \ref{sec:apdix-analysis}.

-\textbf{Effect of Noise (temperature):} To illustrate why noise encourages exploration and improves control, we plot the posterior of generations in different temperatures and visualize the simulated decision bound based on training data in Fig.~\ref{fig:zpost}.
-We find that higher noise pushes the latent space towards the decision bound and hence leads to more challenging pseudo text.
-Such data enables the model to learn to better distinguish latent representations under different attributes and push the generalization boundary, thus potentially improving generation controllability.
-Besides, the noisy pseudo data also helps improve exploration and attribute coverage.
+\paragraph{Effect of Noise (temperature):} To illustrate why noise encourages exploration and improves control, we plot the posterior of generations in different temperatures and visualize the estimated decision boundaries based on training data in Fig.~\ref{fig:zpost}.
+We find that higher noise leads to more challenging points (and thus more informative pseudo text) closer to the current boundary.
+Such refined pseudo data enables the model to learn to distinguish representations under different attributes better and push the generalization boundary, thus potentially improving generation controllability.
+Besides, the noisy pseudo text also helps further improve exploration and attribute coverage.
 We discuss it in Appendix \ref{sec:apdix-analysis}.